Port management in Linux Ubuntu/Debian/CentOS.

 Iptables are often used in Ubuntu and Debian for port management, with its simplified interface being UFW (Uncomplicated Firewall).
 UFW is designed to make firewall rule management more straightforward and accessible.
 In Ubuntu, UFW is typically pre-installed, whereas in Debian, it must be installed manually.

-commands to permit access to specific ports or protocols.
+Before installing UFW, updating the repositories is recommended.
+Use allow commands to permit access to specific ports or protocols.
 Below are UFW’s basic commands:

 Basic UFW Commands